 This original settlement and related bilateral agreement set out the basic structure for the energy efficiency program that was in effect through 2010.
 The settlement also provided that the Department would be responsible for monitoring and evaluating Efficiency Vermont's service offerings.
 Collectively, these entities comprised the EEU program, while entities providing efficiency services, such as Efficiency Vermont and BED, are termed EEUs.

 The 1999 settlement also provided for the creation of an Advisory Committee made up of electric utility, public interest, and other representatives appointed by the Commission.
-The Advisory Committee's purpose was to serve as a channel of communication between Efficiency Vermont and key stakeholder groups; it was not a Commission of Directors, and had no authority over Efficiency Vermont.
+The Advisory Committee's purpose was to serve as a channel of communication between Efficiency Vermont and key stakeholder groups; it was not a Committee of Directors and had no authority over Efficiency Vermont.